biocypher/biochatter-paper/manuscript.md

 BioChatter is a Python library, supporting Python 3.10-3.12, which we ensure with a continuous integration pipeline on GitHub ([https://github.com/biocypher/biochatter](https://github.com/biocypher/biochatter)).
 We provide documentation at [https://biochatter.org](https://biochatter.org), including a tutorial and API reference.
 All packages are developed openly and according to modern standards of software development [@doi:10.1038/s41597-020-0486-7]; we use the permissive MIT licence to encourage downstream use and development.
-We include a code of conduct and contributor guidelines to offer accessibility and inclusivity to all that are interested in contributing to the framework.
+We include a code of conduct and contributor guidelines to offer accessibility and inclusivity to all who are interested in contributing to the framework.

 ### Applications